Vendicated/Vencord/README.md

 - AllCallTimers by MaxHerbold and D3SOX
 - AltKrispSwitch by newwares
+- AmITyping by MrDiamond
 - Anammox by Kyuuhachi
 - BetterActivities by D3SOX, Arjix, AutumnVN
+- BetterBanReasons by Inbestigator
 - BetterQuickReact by Ven and Sqaaakoi
 - BlockKrsip by D3SOX
 - BypassDND by Inbestigator
 - CleanChannelName by AutumnVN
 - ColorMessage by Kyuuhachi
+- CommandPalette by Ethan
 - CopyUserMention by Cortex and castdrian
 - CustomAppIcons by Happy Enderman and SerStars
 - DeadMembers by Kyuuhachi